huynguyen250896/geneSA/README.md

 - Qcut: numeric.
 A user-defined Q-value threshold to define statistical significance level.
 Default value is Q-value <= 0.05

+- univariate: boolean.
+Whether geneSA runs an univariate or a multivariate survival analysis.
+Default value is univariate = T

 Please see & download data [data_n_code](https://github.com/huynguyen250896/geneSA/tree/master/data_n_code) as examples to well grasp the GeneSA's requirement on data structure and its usage. </br>